 We found a really terrific 12 year old Irish Single Malt in the GND bonded warehouses, which similar to our single grain find, we brought up one more year in age to 13 years in homage to our Seine Boat heritage.
 Although our whiskey is a blend of 9 year old and 13 year old Irish Whiskeys, the convention in whiskey is that aged whiskey may only be referred to in name by the youngest whiskey in the blend.
 Portmagee 9 was born.

 We now worked on balancing and perfecting our blend.
-We kept enough 9 year old single grain to preserve the approachability for whiskey beginners and added just enough 13 year old single malt to add the character and depth expected by an Irish Whiskey aficionado, but not too much aged Single Malt so as not to overpower or compromise the really special maritime finish we had planned.
+We kept enough 9-year-old single grain to preserve the approachability for whiskey beginners and added just enough 13-year-old single malt to add the character and depth expected by an Irish Whiskey aficionado without overpowering or compromising the really special maritime finish we had planned.